 This one is a tricky one.
-Any time I look at Genie and think that I may only have a few more years with her, my heart breaks…but then I remind myself that I saved this dog from an unnecessary euthanization.
+Any time I look at Genie and think that I may only have a few more years with her, my heart breaks.
+Then I remind myself that I saved this dog from unnecessary euthanasia.
 She is giving me so much joy and laughter now, so why start future-tripping?
 I saved this dog’s LIFE.
-She is so high spirited and silly and I cannot imagine her being forced out of this world because a shelter does not have enough room for a dog deemed “less adoptable.”
+She is so high-spirited and silly, and I cannot imagine her being forced out of this world because a shelter doesn’t have enough room for a dog deemed “less adoptable.”

-Another thing to consider is that with senior dogs, it may be hard to calculate their exact age.
-A lot of senior dogs that are brought into shelters have been, unfortunately, not taken care of properly.
+Another thing to consider is that, with senior dogs, it may be hard to calculate their exact age.
+A lot of senior dogs brought into shelters have, unfortunately, not been taken care of properly.
 Genie had to have almost 20 teeth removed when she was brought into the shelter because of tooth decay and infection.
 It was her terrible teeth that led the vet at the shelter to believe she was 12 years old.

 After adopting her, I brought her to my local vet to have her checked out.
 After her examination, my vet told me there was no way this dog was 12.
 Her eyes are too clear, her energy too high.
 She told me at most, Genie is 9 years old.
 Many shelters are understaffed and overcrowded, so it isn’t possible to dig deep into every dog’s past to see exactly how old they are.
 A shelter may be listing a dog as an older age than they actually are, so the “sticker price” of a 12-year-old dog shouldn’t be as scary as it is.